 Researcher awarded $3.5 million to study effectiveness of technology intervention aimed at older adults

-A team of researchers from Indiana University School of Medicine, Regenstrief Institute and Purdue University, led by Richard Holden, PhD, is testing a new app, called Brain Safe, designed to help people reduce their exposure to a common class of drugs linked to Alzheimer’s disease.
+Indiana University School of Medicine, Regenstrief Institute and Purdue University, led by Richard Holden, PhD, is testing a new app, called Brain Safe, designed to help people reduce their exposure to a common class of drugs linked to Alzheimer’s disease.
 The National Institute on Aging is funding the $3.5 million, five-year study to evaluate the app’s effectiveness.

 The Brain Safe app was created and designed by Holden and his team, and the app can be used on smartphones, tablets or computers.
 Designed to be used by older adults who take anticholinergics, its goal is to make people more aware, informed and empowered to initiate a conversation with their doctor about replacing these medications.
 The app includes a personalized risk calculator, targeted multimedia content and a conversation starter to help patients bring up the subject with a clinician.